emmajanedrews/base-template/_posts/2018-02-07-what-does-vashon-events-do.md

 * 11:00 Upcoming events and plans for the future, such as workshops for artists, the music library, and more.
 * ​​​​​​​​​​​​​​16:00 How Pete and Allison got started in booking music.

+If you would like to learn more about Vashon Events, check out their [website](http://www.vashonevents.com/).
+As always, if you have any real estate questions, just give me a call or send me an email.
+I would be happy to help you!

 &nbsp;

 &nbsp;

-<br>If you would like to learn more about Vashon Events, check out their [website](http://www.vashonevents.com/).
-As always, if you have any real estate questions, just give me a call or send me an email.
-I would be happy to help you!